ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/services/logger.md

 title: Logger
 weight: 189
 description: >-
-  You will find here information of how to use the Logger in Beagle Flutter.
+  In this section, you will find information on how to use the Logger in Beagle Flutter.
 ---

 ---

 ## Introduction
-API for sending log output.
+Logger is an API that sends log output.
 Beagle Flutter provides a default implementation called `DefaultEmptyLogger` that doesn't log any information.
-Here is the contract:
+Check out the contract:

 ```dart
 abstract class BeagleLogger {